-Monthly Dignity exists because we believe that adequate access to menstrual hygiene products should be a right, not a privilege.
+Monthly Dignity exists because we believe that access to adequate, safe and AFFORDABLE menstrual hygiene products should be a right, not a privilege.

 While the UN General Assembly declared sanitation to be a basic human right in 2010, there exists no official policy addressing citizens’ lack of access to menstrual hygiene products in Montreal.

 FEMPRO offers us products in perfect condition (but with outdated packaging aesthetics) that were previously wasted and OrganiCup creates reusable menstrual cups that can last for up to three years.
 Simply put, we facilitate dialogue between organizations and companies that should logically work together, but do not have the time to do so.